ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

   The coefficients are removed because they are constant factors, and we only keep the dominant term.
 - A fully simplified $O$-expression for an algorithm with a single size parameter $n$ will never be an addition.

-These simplification rules are supremely useful, because they correspond directly to programming language operations.
+These simplification rules are very useful, because they correspond directly to programming language operations.
 Performing operations in sequence corresponds to addition, and loops correspond to multiplication: